How to block (defederate) a server on Mastodon

 1. Log into your server’s website with your admin account

-2. Go to Moderation > Follow Recommendations
+2. Go to Preferences > Recommendations & Trends > Follow Recommendations

 3. To remove an account from the pool, tick the box next to it and click Suppress follow recommendation